 Note: As of the first half of 2021, Coinbase supports over 60 digital assets to buy and sell on the platform.
 Also, users may discover more about each of the exchange’s supported cryptocurrencies by visiting their brand-new asset directory, which lists individual cryptos alphabetically.
 Customers may learn about the asset itself, as well as its supported regions and products, crypto-to-crypto pairings, its hosted blockchain network in addition to its minimum and maximum withdrawal amounts.

-1. Buying and selling cryptocurrencies (brokerage)
+1. Buying and selling cryptocurrencies (brokerage, best for beginners)

 Coinbase is most recognised for its consumer-facing product, which allows individuals to purchase and trade cryptocurrency through a brokerage platform.
 As opposed to a trading platform, a broker is a service that buys from and sells assets to its customers, which is what Coinbase offers.
 Hence, such service is highly appreciated by the beginners who make their first steps into the cryptocurrency sector.